Academic Catalog

 3.0 hours lecture

 Humanities of the United States explored through film and television, music, dance, graphic novels, writing, photography, handicrafts (i.e. weaving, pottery, quilting, etc.), architecture, food, philosophy, and social institutions.
 Focus will be on the experiences and contributions of African Americans, Asian Americans, Latinas/os/x, Native Americans, and Middle Eastern Americans, with an emphasis on discrimination, social stratification, intersectionality, resistance, and liberation movements.
-Also listed as ETHN 111.
-Not open to students with credit in ETHN 111.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+(CSU/UC) (AA/AS-C, CSU-C2, IGETC-3B)

 HUM-115

-Arts and Culture in Local Context - San Diego 3 UNITS
+Arts & Culture of San Diego 3 UNITS

 3.0 hours lecture